open-mmlab/mmagic/docs/en/tutorial/customize_models.md

 ### forward_test

 This corresponds to the validation and test.
-For example, you need to sepcify the evaluation, and image-saving.
+For example, you need to specify the evaluation, and image-saving.

 ```python
 def forward_test(self,